 2001 Flags of our Fathers – James Bradley with Ron Powers

 2000 Stolen Valor – B.G.
 Burkett & Glenna Whitley

 1999 A Road We Do Not Know: A Novel of Custer at the Little Big Horn – Fred Chiaventone

 Armchair General Award

 In 2007, Armchair General founder and publisher, Eric Weider, and Editor-in-Chief, Jerry D. Morelock, began an association with the Colby and Norwich University.
 Armchair General donates $500 annually (a figure matched by Norwich) to an outstanding student in military history who enrolls in the Norwich Master of Arts in Military History online graduate program.
-The award will be presented at the Colby “Meet the Authors” dinner at Norwich on April 11, 2013.
-In addition, Armchair General is also donating 100 free copies of the magazine for dinner attendees.
-My sincere thanks to both Eric and Jerry for their generous support.
-It is yet another example of AG’s growing contributions to the field of military history.
+The award will be presented at the Colby Symposium on April 10.
+In addition, Armchair General is also donating 100 free copies of the magazine for interested Norwich faculty, students and conference attendees.
+Our sincere thanks to both Eric and Jerry for their generous support.
+It is yet another example of ACG’s growing contributions to the field of military history.

 YOUR PARICIPATION WELCOME

-After the event, a limited number of autographed 2013 full color Colby posters will be available for sale, each signed by the authors attending this year’s event.
+After the event, a limited number of autographed 2014 full color Colby posters will be available for sale, each signed by the authors attending this year’s event.
 Posters from previous years are also available at a nominal fee.
-Contact is Cara Gauthier.
+Contact is Lindsay Cahill Lord.